zetos/nest-poc/README.md

 ## Error Handling

 The project uses the `HttpException` error format for consistent error handling.
 Errors are returned with appropriate HTTP status codes and messages to help with debugging and user feedback.
-This is implemented by manually throwing a `HttpException`, `class-validator` errors and a custom filter to transform prisma exceptions into the `HttpException` format.
+This is implemented by manually throwing a `HttpException`, `class-validator` errors and a custom filter to transform database exceptions into the `HttpException` format.

 ## Testing

 The project includes various tests to ensure functionality and reliability:

 - Unit Tests: For individual pure functions located at the `util` directory.
 - Integration Tests: To test the integration between components.
-In this application it is used for _services_ that dont prisma, mocking requests or other external API calls.
+In this application it is used for _services_ that dont use a database service, mocking requests or other external API calls.
 - End-to-End (E2E) Tests: To simulate real-world scenarios.
 Third party API calls are mocked.

 Run the tests using: